android-dk/EIP4_A1/README.md

 Once a kernel traverses the entire input image, it creates a map of the outputs from its convolution operation on the image.
 This is your feature map.
 Different kernels produce different feature maps.

 ### 7. Activation Function
 When we perform a convolution operation, we get a sum of the pixel values after each time the kernel traverses a part of the image.
-This number could be any number on the number line.
+This sum could be any number on the number line.
 The activation function converts this number such that it falls in the range of 0 to 1.

 ### 8. Receptive Field
 #### Global :